Skip to content

 • High-Q: sharp peak, narrow bandwidth, high detuning sensitivity — risky for handheld ARDF.

-• Low-to-moderate Q: wider bandwidth, stable nulls, less sensitive to hands/nearby objects.
+• Low-to-moderate Q: wider bandwidth, more stable nulls, and less sensitivity to hands or nearby objects.

-• Loaded vs unloaded Q: Many “Q meters” actually measure the loaded system (source + balun + DUT).
+• Loaded vs unloaded Q: Many “Q meters” actually measure the loaded system, including the source, balun, fixture, and device under test.
 For antennas, a VNA bandwidth-based Q estimate is usually more meaningful.

-If a balun “changes Q by ×3”, that’s a clue the method is seeing impedance transform and source loading, not just the loop itself.
+If a balun appears to “change Q by ×3”, that is a clue the method is seeing impedance transformation and source loading — not just the loop itself.

 Implementation Notes